dfinity/portal/docs/developer-docs/security/web-app-development-security-best-practices.md

 -   Consider using e.g. [Internet Identity](https://github.com/dfinity/internet-identity) for authentication, use [agent-js](https://github.com/dfinity/agent-js) for making canister calls, and the [auth-client](https://github.com/dfinity/agent-js/tree/main/packages/auth-client) for interacting with internet identity from your dApp.

--   It is of course also an option to consider alternative authentication frameworks on the IC for authentication.
+-   It is of course also an option to consider alternative authentication frameworks on ICP for authentication.

 ### Set an appropriate session timeout